 Marta Halina is a University Lecturer in the Philosophy of Cognitive Science.
 She received her PhD in Philosophy and Science Studies at the University of California, San Diego, in 2013 and was a McDonnell Postdoctoral Fellow in the Philosophy-Neuroscience-Psychology Program at Washington University in St. Louis before coming to Cambridge in 2014.
 Her current research focuses on issues related to nonhuman animal mindreading, ape gestural communication, and mechanistic explanation in biology.

-Marta is a fellow of Selwyn College where she is Director of Studies in History and Philosophy of Science (HPS) and the Psychological and Behavioural Sciences (PBS).
+Marta is a fellow of Selwyn College where she directs studies in History and Philosophy of Science (HPS) and the Psychological and Behavioural Sciences (PBS).
 She also coordinates the subproject "Kinds of Intelligence" at the new Leverhulme Centre for the Future of Intelligence.

 General philosophy of science (experimentation, explanation, modeling, the new mechanistic philosophy), philosophy of psychology and cognitive science (comparative psychology, nonhuman animal cognition and communication, cognitive ethology, embodied and distributed cognition, neuroscience), philosophy of biology (mechanistic explanation and discovery, model organisms).

 'Mechanistic Explanation and Its Limits', Routledge Handbook of Philosophy of Mechanisms, edited by Stuart Glennan and Phyllis Illari (Routledge, forthcoming)

 'What Apes Know About Seeing', Routledge Handbook on Animal Minds, edited by Kristin Andrews and Jake Beck (Routledge, forthcoming)

 'There is No Special Problem of Mindreading in Nonhuman Animals', Philosophy of Science 82 (2015): 473–490